Learn from experts

 Review good practice in process safety

-Presentations will share lessons learned from what's worked well (and not so well) so that you can apply good practice to your own operations.
+Presentations will share lessons learned from what's worked well (and not so well) so that you can apply and embed good practice to your own operations.

 Get comprehensive technical insight